 The Geißstein Trail

-It is like a ride to heaven through stunning alpine terrain.
 Starting at the Alpincenter and after pushing the pedals a few times, you are taken in by the initially flowy Geißstein Trail.
 Small jumps and banked turns get you and your bike going.
 Just when you are in proper flow, the trail branches to the right, leading along a ridge with fantastic views and providing you with everything you and your tyres have been looking forward to: small rocks, drops, natural jumps and perfectly shaped turns and curve.
-You will have a big smile on your face when you get back to reality at the Langwiedboden, having left the Geißstein Trail after 3.144 metres and around 500 altitude metres.
+You will have a big smile on your face when you get back to reality at the Langwiedboden, having left the Geißstein Trail.

 The Wüstlau Trail

-Recovered from the warm-up tour on the Geißstein?
-Then get ready for a first-class descent.
-With 7.700 metres in length and a difference of 1.070 altitude metres, the Wüstlau Trail lets your brake linings melt.
+Brake linings melt away en masse on the Wüstlau Trail.
 First across the soil of alpine pastures with sensationally shaped banked turns, the trail then follows the lower section of the hiking trail's natural route where your hairpin bend technique will be put to the test.
 Fast sections alternate with technically challenging sequences.
 Playful enough to get going but technically too sophisticated to go without braking.
 You will love this trail just as much as we do.

 The Bachler Trail